pedrocarmona/tailor_made/README.md

 Currently in development.

-Gem to query and plot grouped data.
+Business intelligence for humans.
+This gem allows to create dashboards, based on query objects and plot one measure of the grouped data.
 Makes it easy for people without sql knowledge to explore data.
 Uses active record.

+You will:

+  - Build and edit reports in minutes ([view usage](#usage))

+You should:

+  - Build reports on top of materialized views for performance
+  - Create a dedicated rails app for analytics (blazer, tailor_made, smashing, scenic).
+  - Test your dashboards data, for visibility when they start failing

+You could:

+  - And custom external data for correlation (advertising campaign spent, etc)
+  - Add input tables - pull data to input tables, or let it be pushed
+  - Join data in a materialized view in scenic.
+Refresh daily

 ## Installation